IgnitionBoulder/2015week1/deliverables/README.md

 ---
 ### Section 3: Git and Github
 What is Git?
 Git is a cloud-hosted version control system that facilitates historical revision tracking of projects for collaborative   group
 What is SCM?
 source code management system--includes all the processes needed to build, package, and deploy software.
 VCS is a subset.
 What is a VCS?
 Version Control System -- any system or operating procedure that helps you keep track of a digital project, whether
 it be a website or an excel workbook, that is continually being motified.
-Usually attempts to allow modifiers to back out of changes
-or compare previous versions to current versions.
+Usually attempts to allow modifiers to back out of changes or compare previous versions to current versions.
 Why is Git useful for a developer?
 As described previously, it's often necessary to undo changes or make comparisons between different versions of a digital
 project.
 Developers may also want to see why certain changes were made.
 Why is Git useful for a team of developers?
 Git enables developers, who are all modifying different versions of the same project on different timelines, to merge thier
 changes and see and workthough any conflicting changes as well as access many other version control features.
-How do you create a new Git repository for a project locally? git init project name
+How do you create a new Git repository for a project locally?
+git init project name
 How do you create it on Github?
 Select "+" in the upper righthand corner of any page on site, create name and optional description,choose whether it will
 be public or private, select "Initialize repository with READ.Me", select "Create Repository", write "git remote add origin
 plus git hub destination(provided) in local git terminal How do you commit changes?
 git command -m"made changes, etc"
 What is the difference between staging and committing changes?
-staging is adding files to be examined for changes and commiting changes is
+staging is adding files to be examined for changes and commiting changesis making those changes a permanent, committed transaction for version control
-is making those changes a permanent, committed transaction for version control What is the difference between committing your changes and pushing them to Github?
+What is the difference between committing your changes and pushing them to Github?
+committing your changes makes them a permanent, committred transaction for version control purposes on your local disk
+and pushing them puts the changes onto the github server
 What is the command to check the status of your current repo in git?
 git status
 What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)?
-How can you look through your historical commits on the Github website?
 git log
 1. git log -p -#(of entries you want to see): shows difference introduced in each commit
-2. git lot --stat: shows abbreviated stats for each commit
+2. git lot --stat: shows abbreviated stats for each commit How can you look through your historical commits on the Github website?
-Github website:cick on the History tab
+cick on the History tab
 What is a "Merge"?  an action in github that folds new code into the core project What is a "Pull Request"?
 an offer of your code changes to the central project maintainer, asking him/her to "pull" it